nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![](images/OnboardingPrompt.png)

 <br>
-When going through the onboarding guide, instructions such as the one shown below will be displayed.
+When going through the onboarding guide, instructions such as the one shown below will be displayed, and important areas will be highlighted.

 ![](images/OnboardingInstruction.jpg)